Season 1, Episode 34

 Lorne Brown:

 Yeah.
-That would be respond, how would you respond to somebody on that, because obviously, you talked about incongruency.
+How would you respond to somebody on that, because obviously, you talked about incongruence.
 It feels incongruent because they’re having sex, but they don’t want to be having sex with this person.

 Alexa Bowditch: